 Year 4 Teaching Staff

-Throughout the Summer term, Year 4 Maths will comprise of decimals, money, time and shape.
-In English, they will explore poetry by studying Maya Angelou’s poem, “Still I Rise”.
+Our English learning brings us to poetry this term, where we will be exploring and studying Maya Angelou’s poem, “Still I Rise”.
 The children will use this to inspire their own poetry writing about rising above bullying.
-Throughout this poetry unit, children will explore the use of rhyme, similes and metaphors to create their own powerful piece of poetry.
-They will then have the opportunity to perform their poems in front of their peers.
+Throughout this poetry unit, the children will explore the use of rhyme, similes and metaphors to create their own powerful piece of poetry.
+They will then have the opportunity to perform their poems in front of their peers!

+There will be an opportunity for children to attend some community music events this term, with more information to follow on this.
+Children will therefore spend some time rehearsing and preparing for these upcoming performances.
 Our music topics this term are ‘Connecting Notes and Feelings’ and ‘Purpose, Identity and Expression in Music’.
 Within these topics, children will explore how music connects us with our environment and how it shapes our way of life.
 They will listen and appraise, perform and compose music within each topic.

 The French topic for this term is ‘En Clase’.
 The children will learn the names for a variety of classroom objects and begin to say and write sentences of their own about the classroom in French.